Providing the best quality of life for older horses with Julie Goodnight.

 The most important extra my geriatric horses get is a joint supplement.
 Arthritis is a normal part of ageing and the harder a horse has been used, the more their joints wear out.
 The more we protect joints early in life the longer they will last.
 We monitor our seniors closely to make sure they can lay down and get back up and that they have a comfortable and soft place to sleep.
 Many geriatric horses prefer to get off their feet and rest more often than younger horses, so it is important that they can get back up easily.

-My older horses are also on a yeast based probiotic plus prebiotic product, which aids digestion, and an Omega 3 fatty acid fish oil supplement to promote cardiovascular health.
-As horses age, their circulation is sometimes compromised - legs stocking up and fluid builds up on their under-line.
+My older horses are also on a yeast-based probiotic plus prebiotic product, which aids digestion, and an Omega 3 fatty acid fish oil supplement to promote cardiovascular health.
+As horses age, their circulation is sometimes compromised - legs stocking up and fluid builds upon their under-line.
 The fish oil supplement helps with circulation and the added fat helps keep them in good flesh with a healthy coat.
 It also supports the respiratory system, joint health, and immune function of all horses.
-This is especially important in geriatric horses who need extra support of their overall wellness.
+This is especially important in geriatric horses who need extra support for their overall wellness.

 Horses give so much to us throughout their long lives.
 When I think back over the more than 20 years I've spent with these two mares - the adventures we've lived through, the memories we've shared and the blood, sweat and tears; I know how fortunate I've been to have them in my life (and many others that have come through my barn).
 I want nothing more than to keep them safe, comfortable and happy, and honour their lives.
 I am fortunate to have the resources to care for them at the level they deserve and it is an obligation I take seriously.
 One day it will be time to let them go and I'll know when that time comes I'll do my best to reduce their suffering and make the end of their lives honourable and painless.